University of Delaware

 Earn two degrees from Delaware’s best universities in one experience

 UD is partnering with Delaware State University (DSU) to provide DSU students a second degree from UD in the field of engineering.
-The Dual Degree Program offers students the opportunity to enjoy the HBCU experience they value, while also accessing Research 1 resources and accelerated-degree pathways through the University of Delaware.
+The Dual Degree Program offers students the opportunity to enjoy the HBCU experience they value, while also accessing Tier 1 Research resources and accelerated-degree pathways through the University of Delaware.
+By participating in this program, students earn two degrees in five years: a BS from DSU and either a BS or MS in engineering from UD.

 • Summer research experience